 Is Kazakhstan safe for travel?

 But other than that, as long as you don’t irk the government, you should be fine.
-Kazakhstan has a very low rate of violent and non-violent crime against civilians and tourists.
+Kazakhstan has a very low rate of violent and non-violent crimes against civilians and tourists.

 But what about for solo female travellers?